About Triple Threat Studio

-Alex Slaughter, Voice and Piano
+Alex Slaughter, Voice

 Alex is a graduate of Mansfield University of Pennsylvania with a degree in Music Education- specializing in voice and piano.
 An Erie native, Alex attended Collegiate Academy and was highly involved in the music and theatre programs in addition to performing in many productions at the Erie Playhouse.

 Alex has specialized in piano accompaniment and vocal pedagogy with particular focus in choral and solo singing.
 These skills led him to Pittsburgh last year where he was invited to music direct a production at the University of Pittsburgh as well as accompany area high schools and music direct a high school production of Disney's High School Musical.

 With his strong background in Musical Theatre, Alex has focused on Voice production including: breathing, vowel formation, tongue placement, vibrato use, and timbre.

 Brandon Vogt, Voice and Piano